Honors in Asian & Pacific Islander American Studies

 - The rest of your senior summer would be focused on reading your selected bibliography.
 If you are well ahead of schedule, you may begin synthesizing your literature review or pursuing preliminary interviews or any preparation as relevant to your project.

-Here are successful Honors projects available in W&M Scholarworks:
+Here are successful Honors projects available in W&M Scholarworks, accessible by clicking on the hyperlinked titles:

-- Arthur Matsu's College Years: Historicize His 1920s Experiences by Benming Zhang
+- Arthur Matsu's College Years: Historicizing His 1920s Experiences by Benming Zhang

 - Nanay's Kusina or Carinderia?
 The Perceived Lack of Filipino Restaurants in American Dining by Amanda Andrei